rlex/puppet-newrelic_plugin_agent/README.md

 Work-in-progress.
 Status:
-1) basic config (see init.pp)
+* Basic config (see init.pp)
-2) php-fpm, mongodb, nginx, apache, memcached, redis monitoring
+* PHP-fpm, mongodb, nginx, apache, memcached, redis monitoring
-3) no multi-daemon support (for now)
+* No multi-daemon support (for now)
-4) tested only on Debian 7.
+* Tested only on Debian 7.
-5) Not all params are configurable from puppet
+* Not all params are configurable from puppet
-6) Almost no docs except example (not with all options) config
+* Almost no docs except example (not with all options) config

 Example config:
 ```puppet